 - Interest rate.
 Some lenders offer lower rates than others.
 Before you refinance, make sure your chosen lender can actually save you money.

 - Credit score.
 Holders of student debt can refinance at a significantly reduced rate, so long as they have a solid credit score along with steady income and employment.
 If your credit score is poor, you may find it more difficult to achieve a reduced rate.
+Consider waiting until your credit score improves, and continue paying off your primary student loans in a timely way.

 - Term duration.
 If you refinance at a lower rate but with a longer loan, then your monthly payments decrease, but you may end up paying more overall due to accruing interest.

 - Remaining debt.
 If you’re fresh out of college and tens of thousands of dollars in debt, then a refi could make sense.
 But if you’ve paid off most of your loan and only have a small amount of debt to pay off, it might not be worth refinancing.
 True, you could save a small amount.
-But on the other hand, applying for any type of loan or refi can affect your credit score—which could prove damaging if you’re also in the market for a mortgage or other loan.
+But on the other hand, applying for any type of loan or refinance can affect your credit score—which could prove damaging if you’re also in the market for a mortgage or other loan.

 The Pros and Cons of Student Loan Refinancing

-|More flexible repayment terms|
+More flexible repayment terms

 Student Loan Refinancing Requirements